mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

     - `git add .`
     - `git commit -m "Add RSpec"`
     - `git push` (rspec, vitest and playwright should all be green and passing on CircleCI)

+## Redeploy To Fly.io
+It's time to redeploy our app and make sure all the changes we've been making haven't broken prod.
+It's ok to do these two steps at the same time if you want.
+1. Let's redeploy our backend:
+    - `cd backend`
+    - `fly deploy`
+2. Let's redeploy our frontend
+    - `cd .../frontend`
+    - `fly deploy`
+3. Go to your frontend app url in a browser.
+    - You should see "Hello from Nuxt!" and "Hello from Rails!"